 There are plenty of ways to make sure your website doesn’t fall victim to “Outdated Site Syndrome” or, OSS, but nearly everything can be boiled down to two critical factors:

 We have a whole SEO Starter Guide for Nonprofits that covers it all.
-But here we are going to take a good look at #2— Optimizing the on-page content.
+But here we are going to take a good look at #2— Optimizing the on-page content in this Nonprofit SEO Guide.

 1. Decide on your why